dyrdzik97/dyrdzik97/README.md

 ### Hi there, I'm Adam 👋

 I'm frontend developer with nearly 4 years of experience.
 I really like working with React.js, Next.js and Typescript.
 Thanks to this technologies I can create optimized apps with.
 I improving my programming skills by new challenges and opportunities to be better and better.
-I'm interested in UX and it helps me to better understand frontend need.
+I'm interested in UX and it helps me to better understand frontend needs.
 I want to grow as a frontend developer and tech expert!

 <img width="831" alt="image" src="https://github.com/dyrdzik97/dyrdzik97/assets/62518046/39bc7e5e-ff3b-4639-a289-57a49d7600f5">